Islam and Mormonism: Dietary rules and alcohol

 The sole exception made to the prohibitions contained in this "Word of Wisdom" is for wine used as part of the Mormon Sacrament of Communion), commonly referred to as "the Sacrament".
 The revelation indicates that if wine is used for the Sacrament, it must be pure and either "of your own make" or made by other Mormons.
 The LDS Church no longer uses wine in its Sacrament, having replaced it with water in conformity to a revelation on the subject; thus members are no longer permitted to drink any alcoholic beverages.
-Tobacco, for its part, is stated as being "not for the body, neither for the belly, and [it is not good for man, but is an herb for bruises and all sick cattle, to be used with judgment and skill."
+Tobacco, for its part, is stated as being "not for the body, neither for the belly, and [it] is not good for man, but is an herb for bruises and all sick cattle, to be used with judgment and skill."

 While forbidding alcohol, Islam does not prohibit coffee or tea, though some fatawa prohibit tobacco.
 Conversely, the LDS Church no longer has any restrictions on the types of meat one may eat, or when one may consume them (except for designated fasting periods – see above).

 Other Latter Day Saint denominations and Islam

 Besides The Church of Jesus Christ of Latter Day Saints, the Latter Day Saint movement contains several smaller factions, many (though not all) of which broke from the LDS Church in the decades following Joseph Smith's death.
-These include, but are not limited to:

-The Community of Christ, the second-largest Latter Day Saint faction, headquartered in Independence, Missouri, formerly known as the "Reorganized Church of Jesus Christ of Latter Day Saints" (RLDS);

-The Church of Jesus Christ (Bickertonite), generally considered the third-largest faction, headquartered in Monongahela, Pennsylvania;